fbec76/beacon-app/README.md

 ### Track the location of the user

-The app will be able to track the users location if the user allows it.
-The location tracking will run in the background, even if the mobile phone is locked.
-The location will only be tracked during a trip.
+The app is be able to track the users location if the user allows it.
+The location tracking runs in the background, even if the mobile phone is locked.
+The location is tracked only during a trip.

 ### Detect if the user is in danger

 By looking at the path, the user is traveling, an algorithm should determine if the user is currently in danger.
 A Danger detection could check for disagreements during the trip.
 This involves analyzing the way, the user is taking, and determining does the route make sense.
-Or if the users position does not change for a specific duration (this will be able to set by the user individually).
+Or if the users position does not change for a specific duration (set by the user individually).
 The user is able mark situation as "emergency case" which marks the current situation as danger.
 Other methods could also be used.

 ### In case of danger

 In case of danger, the app is able to take action to inform others about the dangerous situation.
 This includes, sharing the current location and personal health information to emergency contacts (managed by the user).
 The app also is able to notify other app users which are in the same area as the user.
-These will only be able to see the users current location (or health information too if the users allows the app to share it as well).
+These only see the users current location (or health information too if the users allows the app to share it as well).
 In addition to that, local emergency services will be notified - primarily the police to which also current location and health information will be shared.

 ### Arriving